redaddict/freelancing_site/README.md

 install the xampp
 start the server

-run site on localhost/folder name/file name
+In database folder have one db file this is import in xampp phpmyadmin database run site on localhost/folder name/file name

 set the connection of database add there mysql username and password